Check out our buyer's guide to the 25 most popular 3D printing filament types; their uses, properties and where you can buy them.

-PETG is a good all-rounder but stands out from many other filaments due to its flexibility, strength, and temperature and impact resistance.
-This makes it an ideal 3D printer filament to use for objects which might experience sustained or sudden stress, like mechanical parts, printer parts, and protective components.
+PETG is a good all-rounder but stands out from many other types of 3D printer filament due to its flexibility, strength, and resistance to both high temperature and impact.
+This makes it an ideal 3D printer filament to use for functional objects which might experience sustained or sudden stress, such as mechanical parts, printer parts, and protective components.

 Thermoplastic polyurethane (TPU) is a particular variety of TPE, and is itself a popular 3D printer filament.
 Compared to generic TPE, TPU is slightly more rigid – making it easier to print.
 It’s also a little more durable and can better retain its elasticity in the cold.

 Thermoplastic copolyester (TPC) is another variety of TPE, though not as commonly used as TPU.
-Similar in most respects to TPE, TPC’s main advantage is its higher resistance to chemical and UV exposure, as well to heat (up to 150°C).
+Similar in most respects to TPE, TPC’s main advantage is its higher resistance to chemical and UV exposure, as well heat (up to 150°C).

 Use TPE or TPU when creating objects that need to take a lot of wear.
-If your print should bend, stretch, or compress, these are the right 3D printer filaments for the job.
+If your 3D printed part will bend, stretch, or compress, these 3D printer filaments should be up for the task.
 Example prints might include toys, phone cases, or wearables (like wristbands).
-TPC can be used in the same contexts, but does especially well in harsher environments, like the outdoors.
+TPC can be used for similar applications, but does especially well in harsher environments, like the outdoors.

 PC 3D printer filament is hygroscopic, able to absorb water from the air, so remember to store it in a cool, dry place to ensure better quality prints.